OWASP/owasp-mastg/Document/0x04b-Mobile-App-Security-Testing.md

 - Limited scope of coverage because the mobile application must be foot-printed to identify the specific test area,
 - No access to the actual instructions being executed, as the tool exercises the mobile application and conducts pattern matching on requests and responses.

+#### Penetration Testing (a.k.a.
+Pentesting)

+The classical approach is to perform all-around security testing of the mobile app and its environment on the final or near-final build of the app, e.g. at the end of the development process.
+In that case, we recommend using the [Mobile App Security Verification Standard (MASVS)](https://github.com/OWASP/owasp-masvs "OWASP MASVS") and the associated checklist as a reference.
+A typical security test is structured as follows:

+- **Preparation** - defining the scope of security testing, such as which security controls are applicable, what goals the development team and organization have for the testing, and what has been identified as sensitive data in the context of the test.
+More generally speaking, it includes all activities to synchronize with the client and legally protect the tester (often a third-party) for the activities to come. (remember, attacking a system without proper written authorization is illegal in many parts of the world!).
+- **Intelligence Gathering** - involves analyzing the **environmental** and **architectural** context of the app, to gain a general contextual understanding of the app.
+- **Mapping the Application** - takes as input information from the previous phases; may be complemented by scanning with automated tools and manually playing with the app.
+This gives a quite thorough understanding of the app, its entry points, the data it holds and give an idea of the main potential vulnerabilities.
+These vulnerabilities can then be ranked by order of severity and therefore gives the security tester a prioritized list of items he should start with.
+Produces test cases that may be used during test execution.
+- **Exploitation** - this is the phase when the security tester tries to penetrate the app by using the vulnerabilities identified during the previous phase using security tools and techniques.
+This phase is needed to confirm whether vulnerabilities are real (true positives) or do not lead to any compromise (false positives).
+- **Reporting** - essential to the client, this is the moment when the security tester writes a report to list the vulnerabilities he has been able to exploit and document the kind of compromise he has been able to perform and its scope (for instance, which data he has been able to get access to illegitimately).

+#### White-box Versus Black-box Testing

+Let's start by defining the concepts:

+- black-box testing is a kind of testing where no knowledge about the app under test is given to the tester.
+This is sometimes called "zero-knowledge testing".
+The main interest of this kind of tests is to behave like a real attacker and see what is possible when using publically available or discoverable information.
+- white-box testing is the total opposite of black-box testing in that, in this situation, full knowledge about the app is given to the tester: that may include source code, documentations, diagrams, ...
+While testing in such conditions is way easier and faster than in black-box conditions, it does not allow the checking of as many test cases as black-box.
+It is generally more purposeful for improving the app against internal attackers.
+This is sometimes referred to as "full knowledge testing".
+- all kinds of testing in between the two previous kinds of tests are called grey-box testing: this is when some information is provided to the tester, but some other is left to find.
+This is an interesting compromise when it comes to the number of test cases checked, cost, speed and depth of testing.
+This is the more frequent kind of testing used in the industry.

+In order to spend the allocated time for tests as efficiently as possible for a mobile security test, it is strongly advised to request the source code to support testing.
+Obviously this does not really represent the scenario of an external attacker but this so called white-box testing will make it much easier to identify vulnerabilities, as every anomaly or suspicious behavior you identify can be verified on the code level.
+Especially if the app is tested the first time a white-box test is the way to go.

+Even though decompiling is straightforward on Android, the source code might be obfuscated, which will be time-consuming or even not possible to de-obfuscate in the time you have.
+Therefore, again the source code should be provided to be able to focus on the overall security of the app.

+Black-box testing might still be requested by the client, but it should be made clear that an external attacker always has as much time as he wants and not only a limited time frame as you.
+Therefore, black-box testing might be a good choice if the app is already mature from a security point of view and if the client wants to test the implemented security controls and their effectiveness.

 #### Avoiding False Positives